 Jersey Assistance for Community Caregiving, or JACC for short, is a non-Medicaid program.
 It provides a variety of care services and supports for elderly residents that require assistance with their activities of daily living, such as eating, bathing, and dressing, and are therefore, at-risk of nursing home placement.
 Services are provided for program participants in their homes, in the homes of caregivers, or in adult day care centers.
 Services are also provided for the primary caregivers of qualified participants in the form of respite care.

 JACC offers program participants the option to choose their own service providers for several approved services.
-To avoid confusion, it should be mentioned that this model of care delivery is referred to by a variety of names including participant direction, consumer direction, cash and counseling, participant employed provider and client employed provider.
-For services such as attendant care, chores and transportation assistance, nearly anyone can be hired to provide assistance including family members and friends so long as they meet the program's requirements.
-Unlike in many states, in NJ, spouses and the adult children of aging parents are included in the list of relatives that can be paid.
+To avoid confusion, it should be mentioned that this model of care delivery is referred to by a variety of names including participant direction, consumer direction, cash and counseling, participant employed provider, and client employed provider.
+For services such as attendant care and chores, nearly anyone can be hired to provide assistance including family members and friends so long as they meet the program’s requirements.
+In NJ, spouses and the adult children of aging parents are included in the list of relatives that can be paid.

 The JACC program also covers minor home modifications to improve home access or safety.
-Examples of this are wheelchair ramps, widening of doors to allow for wheelchair access, and walk in tub replacements for dangerous showers.
+Examples of this are wheelchair ramps, widening of doorways to allow for wheelchair access, and walk in tub replacements for dangerous showers.

-In addition to being New Jersey residents and at least 60 years of age, there are also financial and functionality requirements to be eligible for this program.
+In addition to being New Jersey residents and at least 60 years of age, there are also financial and functional requirements to be eligible for this program.

 Functional – persons must need “nursing home level care”.
 However, they must live at home, in a rental property, or with a family member or friend.
 They cannot live in a residential care facility, such as adult foster care, assisted living, or a nursing home.